 After more testing, I’ve also learned the Breville Barista Express runs at a much higher pressure than the Barista Pro.
 The Express runs at 14-15 bars, while the Pro peaks at 10 bars.
 The pressure is an under-appreciated tweak that Breville made to newer models.

 The lower pressure means espresso flows more steadily on the Pro, which also leads to a smoother and more balanced taste.
 I modified my Barista Express to reduce pressure, which helped.
 That said, I wouldn’t recommend newbies attempt this.
 You’re better off going with the newer Barista Pro, which still tastes better.

 Seattle Coffee Gear said it well in their testing:

 The design principals between the two heating elements are similar, but the Pro’s heating is just… better.-Seattle Coffee Gear

 One downside of the ThermoJet system is you have to run a blank shot (that is, just water) to heat up the system.
-You must run water through the group head, or your espresso will taste sour and under-extracted
+The ThermoJet is too efficient with a three-second start time.
+Actually, you should run water through both machines to properly pre-heat it.

-Overall, the key difference is the speed and control of water heating.
+Overall, the key difference is the speed and control of water tyemperature.
 The clear winner is the Breville Barista Pro.